Syed Mahdi Hasnain: Military career

 He was commissioned into the Indian Army in 1941, as a Second lieutenant in the Royal Garhwal Battalion (now Garhwal Rifles).

 After commission, he participated in the Second World War, during which his battalion was deployed in the Burma campaign for the liberation of Burma from the Japanese forces.
 After Burma, he went with his battalion to Sumatra (Indonesia) to repulse the Japanese invasion.

 After the war in November 1946, his battalion was posted in Peshawar, the capital of the North West Frontier Province.
 In 1947 after the Partition of India, he chose to remain in India and serve in the Indian Army, even though both his elder and younger brothers had chosen to move to Pakistan.
 While moving back to India, he and his battalion saved over 1000 non-Muslim refugees who were being attacked by locals and brought them safely to India.

 In 1959, as a Lieutenant colonel, he raised the 4 Garhwal Rifles battalion and became its commanding officer.
 Then in 1966, he went on to raise the 115 Infantry Brigade and became its first Brigade Commander.
 He then commanded the Indian Army's 20 Mountain Division.
 In the last, he held the post of Director-General, Infantry at Army Headquarters, New Delhi till his retirement on 27 January 1972.

 Children

-His son Syed Ata Hasnain was also a general officer in the Indian Army.
+His son Syed Ata Hasnain was also a general officer in the Indian Army, who later became Governor of the Indian state of Bihar.
 His other son, Raza, was an officer of the Indian Administrative Service, who retired early, and is working in the corporate sector.